agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

 ### Conclusion
 ----

 Upon reaching the Ajax labs in jQuery section (fullstack track), Handlebars.js is something that you are expected to figure out on your own.
 Perhaps the idea is to make you work without guidance and possibly to make you realize that you can take something relatively unfamiliar and figure it out.
 I hope this blog will help those who are trying to do just that.
-Get a handle on Handlebars.
+Get a handle on Handlebars.js.

-This guide barely scratched the surface of what Handlebars can do for you.
+This guide barely scratched the surface of what Handlebars.js can do for you.
 For more information please check the resources below.

 ### Sources
 ----